Teichlab/SpatialDE/README.rst

 .. |git-lfs| replace:: ``git lfs``
 .. _git-lfs: https://git-lfs.github.com/

+If you are having problems using ``git lfs``, all the data are available on figshare here: https://figshare.com/articles/software/SpatialDE/17065217

 Below follows a typical usage example in interactive form.

 SpatialDE significance test example use